❉ The story behind a classic of children’s television drama, with insights from its screenwriter John Stadelman.

 “My first draft of the screenplay was way too heavily influenced by my awareness of that [LA screenplay] market, and my Film School surroundings!
 I tried a bit too hard to keep it ‘exciting’ by, for example, creating what I thought was a juicy dramatic gloss on the story of Feste and Petronella.
 But Ms. Boston would have none of it!
 And she was absolutely right! — I had gone too far.
 During the re-writes –once I calmed down and shook the “it’s gotta sell!”
 Hollywood monkey off my back– I found more moments of silence, stillness, and visual repetitions that suggest a child’s bedtime ritual before storytelling: all right there in the book, of course.
 And some cool transitions where storytelling and dreaming interface.
 Ms. Boston approved the final draft before I submitted it as my thesis. “

 At the centre of both book and screenplay was the character of Tolly.
 In the adaptation he is played by newcomer Alec Christie.
 He does an incredible job carrying nearly every scene and conveying surprise, delight, fear and even frustration with ease.
 His Great Grandmother is played with charm and warmth by Daphne Oxenford.
 Oxenford had been the voice of ‘Listen with Mother’ from the 1950s to the 1970s and had been one of the original ‘Coronation Street’ cast.
-A year later she would materialise as a hologram archivist in Dragonfire the last story of Doctor Who’s 24th season.
+A year later she would materialise as a hologram archivist in Dragonfire the last story of Doctor Who’s twenty-fourth season.
 She manages to balance what she knows about the house with the information that she gives Tolly.
 “I’m interested to see what will happen now you’re here” she tells him in episode one.

 For Christie it was his first television acting, outside of some adverts and the experience for him seemed largely positive.
 In an interview with the British Film Institute from 2009 Christie said “It was almost magical… to arrive on set and see all these bits of kit, cameras, cables, a van with the old 1-inch reel running through it, it was all very new to me.”